acwind-lib/acwind/docs/_source/userguide.rst

     :maxdepth: 2

 Welcome to the acwind user guide which will take you through the basic functionallity of the acwind program.
+If you have any questions on any of the below please contact the authors.
 To make sure that you have installed the package correctly, the following should not generate an error:

 .. code:: python3